the-other-mariana/circuits-workshop/README.md

 ### To Compile

-Throuch the terminal, go to the folder's directory where the source code is and type: <br />
+Through the terminal, go to the folder's directory where the source code is and type: <br />

 ```
 & gcc codename.c -o outputname -lwiringPi